AbstractSDK/cw-orchestrator/README.md

 pub type Cw20<Chain> = CwPlusContract<Chain, ExecuteMsg, InstantiateMsg, QueryMsg, Empty>;

 ```
-You can now perform any action on the cw20 contract and implement its custom actions.
+You can now perform any action on the cw20 contract and implement custom actions.

 ```
     let cw20_token = Cw20::new(chain)?;